grantwinney/blog/content/posts/raspberry-pi-morse-code-transmitter-v2/index.md

-+++
-categories = ["Raspberry PI", "Coding", "Python"] date = 2016-05-19T06:10:28Z
+---
+categories:
+- Raspberry PI
+- Coding
+- Python
+date: "2016-05-19T06:10:28Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2016/05/morse-code-button-click-1.jpg"
-slug = "raspberry-pi-morse-code-transmitter-v2"
+cover:
+  image: morse-code-button-click-1.jpg
+slug: raspberry-pi-morse-code-transmitter-v2
-summary = "I created a morse code generator before based on entering a string at the console.
-Now I extended it to generate a message by clicking a button." tags = ["Raspberry PI", "Coding", "Python"] title = "Building a Morse Code Transmitter on a Raspberry Pi (version 2)"
+summary: I created a morse code generator before based on entering a string at the console.
+Now I extended it to generate a message by clicking a button.

-+++
+tags:
+- Raspberry PI
+- Coding
+- Python
+title: Building a Morse Code Transmitter on a Raspberry Pi (version 2)
+---

 Last month, I created a morse code generator.
 It accepts user input from the console, translates it into morse code, and blinks an LED to “transmit” the message.